Sciss/LucreData/README.md

 ### statement

-(C)opyright 2011-2012 Hanns Holger Rutz.
+(C)opyright 2011&ndash;2012 Hanns Holger Rutz.
 This software is released under the [GNU General Public License](http://github.com/Sciss/LucreData/blob/master/licenses/LucreData-License.txt).

-This is a sandbox project for implementing and probing various data structures in the Scala programming language related to marked ancestor problems and spatial nearest neighbour queries.
+LucreData provides implementations for various data structures in the Scala programming language related to marked ancestor problems and spatial nearest neighbour queries.
+These are mutable structures implemented transactionally on top of the LucreSTM library.

 * Alstrup, S. and Husfeldt, T. and Rauhe, T., "Marked ancestor problems," in Proceedings of the 39th Annual Symposium on Foundations of Computer Science, p.
 534, 1998.